OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Internally, DPDK runmode uses a `symmetric hash (0x6d5a)
 <https://www.ran-lifshitz.com/2014/08/28/symmetric-rss-receive-side-scaling/>`_
 that redirects bi-flows to specific workers.
+Each worker operates on 1 RX (and 1 TX) queue.
+The number of RX queues is always equal to the number of threads/workers.
+The number of TX queues is the same as the number of RX queues or can be set to 0 if Suricata runs in IDS mode by configuring ``tx-descriptors`` to 0 or ``auto`` in the interface configuration node.

 Before Suricata can be run, it is required to allocate a sufficient number of hugepages.
 For efficiency, hugepages are continuous chunks of memory (pages)